Michael E. Kramer

-Michael Kramer has devoted his 30 year legal career to representing private and public sector labor unions and their membership, as well as non–union workers, in all types of employment cases.
+Michael Kramer has devoted his 40 year legal career to representing private and public sector labor unions and their membership, as well as non–union workers, in all types of employment cases.
 Michael has litigated education and public pension cases, class actions, employment discrimination, contract, whistleblower, workers compensation, civil rights and constitutional cases.
 He has litigated in state and federal courts, arbitrations, NLRB proceedings, school board, and administrative hearings.
 He has argued numerous successful and precedent-setting cases before the Georgia Supreme Court and Court of Appeals.
-Michael is AV-Rated “Preeminent” in the Martindale-Hubbell Directory, and a Georgia Top-Rated Lawyer in Labor & Employment Law, Workers Compensation, and Education Law.
+Michael is AV-Rated “Preeminent” in the Martindale-Hubbell Directory, and has been a Georgia Top-Rated Lawyer in Labor & Employment Law, Workers Compensation, and Education Law.

-Michael has represented such varied unions as the Teamsters, Mailhandlers, IATSE, SEIU, Georgia Association of Educators, and the American Federation of Television & Radio Artists.
-He has negotiated numerous collective bargaining agreements for unions, and arbitrated contract interpretation and discipline cases under their provisions, including a collective bargaining agreement for the theater and stagehands union (IATSE) with The Fox Theatre that resulted in unprecedented salary and pension increases for its members.
-In recent years, Michael has added the representation of seriously injured workers in claims before the Georgia Board of Workers Compensation.
+Michael has represented the Teamsters, Mailhandlers, IATSE, SEIU, AFTRA, and the Georgia Association of Educators (GAE).
+He has negotiated numerous collective bargaining agreements for unions, and arbitrated contract interpretation and discipline cases, including a collective bargaining agreement for the theater and stagehands union (IATSE) with The Fox Theatre that resulted in unprecedented salary and pension increases for its members.
+Michael continues to represent seriously injured workers in claims before the Georgia Board of Workers Compensation.

 Michael is a 1976 graduate of Oberlin College.
 He graduated from the University of California at Davis Law School in 1980 where he was an editor of the law review.
 In 1990, he earned an Executive MBA from Emory University, with Beta Gamma Sigma honors.
 He and his wife Gerri, a psychologist, have two daughters.
 In his spare time, he plays guitar and harmonica in neighborhood music sessions.